CAST: Component-Aligned 3D Scene Reconstruction from an RGB Image: Conclusions

 A more feasible paradigm decomposes scenes into modular components—objects, backgrounds, and environmental generating and reassembling them into an editable scene graph for greater flexibility and precision.
 For example, Gen3DSR~\cite{dogaru2024generalizable} uses DreamGaussian~\cite{tang2023dreamgaussian} for open-vocabulary reconstruction.
 However, it struggles with occlusions, pose estimation, and editing individual objects, while relying on 2D models leads to poor geometric details and low-fidelity representations.
-Another recent work, Midi~\cite{huang2024midi}, learns spatial relationships between objects in a scene but requires training on datasets with ground truth 3D meshes and annotations.
+Another recent work, Midi~\cite{huang2024midi}, learns spatial relations between objects in a scene but requires training on datasets with ground truth 3D meshes and annotations.
 This reliance on specific datasets limits its scalability and generalization to arbitrary scenes.

+Our approach shares conceptual foundations with classical analysis-by-synthesis methods \cite{yuille2006vision}, as both aim to infer 3D structure by generating explanations for observed imagery.
+However, while analysis-by-synthesis relies on iterative rendering and pixel-level optimization, our method leverages pre-trained generative models and learned priors to synthesize plausible 3D scenes directly, often bypassing explicit rendering and optimization loops, thereby improving scalability, efficiency, and adaptability to open-world scenarios.

-In this paper, we present a novel scene reconstruction pipeline that generates each object independently and aligns them to form a cohesive scene.
-Unlike existing methods, our approach preserves accurate geometry, textures, and consistent spatial relationships, resulting in more realistic, reliable, and editable reconstructions, with improved quality and flexibility.
-Our approach generates each object independently and aligns them into a cohesive scene, preserving accurate geometry, textures, and consistent spatial relationships, resulting in more realistic, reliable, and editable reconstructions with improved quality and flexibility.
+Building on this foundation, we present a novel scene reconstruction pipeline that generates each object independently and aligns them into a cohesive scene.
+Unlike existing methods, our approach preserves accurate geometry, textures, and consistent spatial relations, resulting in more realistic, reliable, and editable reconstructions with improved quality and flexibility.